Leap-The-Dips: Description and design

 Leap-The-Dips occupies a rectangular area measuring 84 × 229 ft on the grounds of Lakemont Park.
 The track is arranged in a figure-eight layout and mounted on wooden trestles.
 The entry and exit station is an open, hipped-roof pavilion, and cars are stored in a nearby shed when not in use.

 The track's form has been altered very little since its original construction, with portions of the track – mostly wood – being replaced by steel in areas of exceptionally high wear, along with the conversion of the lift chain to steel.
 The lift mechanism includes a ratchet system to prevent cars from rolling backwards in the event of a chain failure.
 The ride cars resemble sleighs featuring four flanged wheels underneath and two unflanged wheels projecting to each side.
 The track traverses two and a half circuits of a figure-eight, passing through the trestle structure at different levels.
-Although the ride is quite tame by modern standards with a height of 41 ft and speed of 10 mph, it remains a popular attraction.
+Although the ride is quite tame by modern standards with a height of 41 ft and speed of 10 mph, it remains a popular attraction due to its historical significance.

 Side friction roller coasters were an early innovation in roller coasters which enabled them to run at greater speeds and without a brakeman.
 Extra wheels were mounted on the sides of the cars to guide their movement on the track.
 This design became obsolete after World War I when side friction was supplanted by under-track mechanisms, which offered better vehicle security and support for greater speeds.

-There were other similar installations including an identical Leap the Dips at Mounds State Park in Anderson, Indiana, which closed in 1929.
-Very few side friction roller coasters survived into the 1980s, and Leap the Dips at Lakemont is believed to be the last remaining figure-eight model of its kind still in operation.
+There have been roller coasters similar to Leap-The-Dips in other parks in the past, including an identical Leap the Dips at Mounds State Park in Anderson, Indiana, which closed in 1929.
+Very few side friction roller coasters survived into the 1980s, and Leap-the-Dips at Lakemont Park is believed to be the last remaining figure-eight model of its kind still in operation.